Making the public private, courtesy Neil Goldschmidt, Inc.

 But instead it looks like Animal Farm, Portlandia Edition.

 Never have I been so glad to have moved my family out of that racist motherfucking city and school district.
 But there are a whole lot of poor kids who don’t have that option.
-When I shut down PPS Equity I said “Its time for…direct action.
-Its time to get off the blogs and take to the streets.”
+When I shut down PPS Equity I said “It’s time for…direct action.
+It’s time to get off the blogs and take to the streets.”
 That was 2010.
 Looks like it’s high time to get up in the school board’s face on this shit.

 Portland’s “arts tax” smells fishy